oat-sa/taohub-articles/articles/Installation and Upgrading/install-from-config-file.md

 #### Super User

-This option is the one that will set your first tao user as a super user.
+This option is the one that will set your first TAO user as a super user.
 It requires a login and a password.
 It can contain but not needed a first name, last name and an email.

 ```json
 "super-user": {